 The bondsan’s road-bikes and the vehicle that took Baram were gone, and he was about to turn off the main street when the dragon’s shadow passed over him again.
 The rumble of an engine announced a car entering the street behind him.

 Avril looked back.
-An assault vehicle drove toward him at speed.
+An assault vehicle sped toward him.
 The Lord of Damar’s winged spear sigil was emblazoned on the hood of the vehicle.
-A bondsan sat at the driver’s console, and another leaned out of a side door hanging onto a handrail with one hand and aiming a blaster at Avril with the other.
+A bondsan sat at the driver’s console, and another leaned out of a side door, hanging onto a handrail with one hand and aiming a blaster at Avril with the other.

 Avril darted toward the side-street, and the bondsan fired the blaster.
-Avril froze, knowing there wasn’t enough time to react and expecting the laser blast to rush through him indifferent to his physical matter, burning away flesh and bone in its wake.
+Avril stumbled, expecting the laser blast to rush through him indifferent to his physical matter, burning away flesh and bone in its wake.
 Instead, brickwork on the corner of the wall next to him exploded in a shower of sandy particles that filled the air and struck his face and neck with a hundred stinging impacts.

-His hands out to his side, signaling his compliance, Avril stayed where he was.
-The assault vehicle slowed its approach, and the bondsan who’d fired kept his blaster trained on Avril.
+He stopped with his hands out to his side, signaling his compliance.
+The assault vehicle slowed its approach, and the bondsan who’d fired kept his blaster aimed at Avril.
 He wore a smirk that suggested he wouldn’t hesitate to put the next blast through the center of Avril’s head.

 He was identical in every way that Avril could see, to the man Avril had just locked in the truck and sent out of Taral.